 ...manage the gases produced Biogases are produced by the decomposition of buried organic matter.
 They are then captured and burned in order to reduce their impact on the atmosphere.

 Impermeable cover Waste

-7.014 how equivalent The of eight Olympic swimming pools of contaminated water is treated each year.
+equivalent The Olympic of eight swimming pools of contaminated water is treated each year.